About

 Forming new collaboration with Mpala Research Centre and National Museums of Kenya

-2021-now Marie Curie Global Fellow, Columbia University (USA) & University of Bristol (UK)
+2021-2024 Marie Curie Global Fellow, Columbia University (USA) & University of Bristol (UK)

-2021-now Junior Fellow of Simons Society of Fellows, Columbia University (USA)
+2021-2024 Junior Fellow of Simons Society of Fellows, New York City (USA)

 2019-2020 Postdoc, Radford Lab, University of Bristol (UK)